Spider-Man: Into the Spider-Verse (soundtrack): Soundtrack

-The soundtrack features songs performed by an array of artists, including Vince Staples, Jaden Smith, Nicki Minaj, Lil Wayne, Ski Mask the Slump God, Ty Dolla Sign, Post Malone, Swae Lee, Anuel AA, Thutmose, Coi Leray, the now-late Juice Wrld, and the late XXXTentacion.
+The soundtrack features songs performed by an array of artists, including Vince Staples, Jaden Smith, Nicki Minaj, Lil Wayne, Ski Mask the Slump God, Ty Dolla Sign, Post Malone, Swae Lee, Anuel AA, Thutmose, Coi Leray, Shaboozey, the now-late Juice Wrld, and the late XXXTentacion.
 The soundtrack was supported by the singles "Sunflower" and "What's Up Danger".
 It was released by Republic Records on December 14, 2018, the same day as the film's theatrical release.
 A deluxe version of the soundtrack, with remix versions of "Sunflower" and "Scared of the Dark" as bonus tracks, was released on February 22, 2019.
 The soundtrack's music was made to represent "what a teen like [lead character Miles Morales] is listening to across the country."

 Development and release

 In November, Nicki Minaj revealed that she had written a song for the film.
 It was later revealed that the song is titled "Familia" and that it features Anuel AA and Bantu.
 The soundtrack was curated to represent what a teen like Morales would listen to.

 In October, Post Malone revealed on The Tonight Show Starring Jimmy Fallon that he had written a song for the film titled "Sunflower", which Billboard described as a "funky, dreamy ballad".
-The song, which is co-performed by Swae Lee, was released on October 18.
+The song, which is co-performed by Swae Lee, was released on October 18 and became a critical hit, tying with Maroon 5 and Cardi B's "Girls Like You" and Ed Sheeran's "Shape of You" for the then-record for most weeks in the Billboard Hot 100's Top 10, at 33 weeks, and was nominated for Record of the Year at the 62nd Grammy Awards.

 A second single, titled "What's Up Danger" and performed by Blackway and Black Caviar, was released on November 1, 2018.
 Blackway said that "[b]eing presented with the opportunity to be a part of this project is probably the coolest thing that has ever happened to [him]", while Black Caviar claimed that "when the opportunity to write a song for the new Spider-Man: Into the Spider-Verse film came up, [their] 10-year-old selves were freaking out".

 The film's soundtrack and score were blended together; an example of this can be found in the scene featuring Miles Morales taking a leap of faith.
-In the scene, the song "What's Up Danger", performed by Blackway and Black Caviar, fades into Pemberton's score, with the latter taking over the end of the scene.
+In the scene, the song "What's Up Danger," performed by Blackway and Black Caviar, fades into Pemberton's score, with the latter taking over the end of the scene.
 The soundtrack is additionally featured diegetically, such as when Miles sings along to "Sunflower" during the beginning of the film.

-In March 2023, a live orchestral concert tour of Into the Spider-Verses score began, with Kings Theatre in Brooklyn being the first location on the tour.
-The tour was produced by Ollie Rosenblatt, with Pemberton performing some elements of the score, though he did not conduct the orchestra, stating "there's nothing worse than a film composer pretending to conduct."